websitegenii/gutenberg/docs/contributors/code/e2e/README.md

 <details>
 	<summary><h3>Don't overload test-utils, inline simple utils</h3></summary>

 `e2e-test-utils` are too bloated with too many utils.
 Most of them are simple enough to be inlined directly in tests.
 With the help of accessible selectors, simple utils are easier to write now.
 For utils that only take place on a certain page, use Page Object Model instead (with an exception of clearing states with `requestUtils` which are better placed in `e2e-test-utils`).
-Otherwise, only create an util if the action is complex and repetitive enough.
+Otherwise, only create a util if the action is complex and repetitive enough.
 </details>

 <details>